ENCCS/gpubootcamp/hpc_ai/README.md

 unzip unzip /cephyr/NOBACKUP/Datasets/Practical_DL/dataset.zip
 ```
 This will unpack the dataset of tropical cyclones into the correct directory.

-### Adjustments of notebooks

-In notebooks using the data_utils.py script under `workspace/python/source_code/utils`,
-you need to make an adjustment to be able to run it on the login node or on compute nodes
-without Singularity.
-Thus, if you see `sys.path.append('/workspace/python/source_code')` in a code cell, replace
-it with `sys.path.append('/path/to/home/workspace/python/source_code')` where
-you replace `/path/to/home` with the actual path of your home directory (you can find it by typing
-`echo $HOME` in terminal).
-With this change, the notebook will still run fine inside Singularity on
-a compute node.

 ### (Standard) Running without Singularity